calmiLovesAI/TensorFlow2.0_ResNet/dataset/README.md

-The dataset include train set, valid set and test set.
+The dataset includes train set, valid set and test set.